Kristina01111000/Drws_site/README.md

 GH is replacing the patreon
 - look at all the links he sent

-Now that the plan is not to push the patreon should I add the learning program videos to that page that the lessons are on?
-YES
 For youtube, focus on the for patients series, four element yoga, Figure out why border is not showing up on the https://growingholistically.com/four-element-yoga/  and fix it Match the rest of the columns to help for your shoulder